solo-io/gloo-docs/gloo/docs/enterprise/authentication/jwt.md

 ### Create JWKS Server

+Let's create our JWKS server.
+All that the server needs to do is to serve a Json Web Key Set file.
+We will configure Gloo later to grab the the Json Web Key Set from that server.

-Let's create out JWKS server.
-We will copy our jwks file to a ConfigMap and mount it to an nginx container that will serve as our JWKS server:
+To deploy the server, we will copy our jwks file to a ConfigMap and mount it to an nginx container that will serve as our JWKS server:

 ```shell